 Conflicts of interest may arise because the Adviser and its affiliates generally will be carrying on substantial investment activities for other clients in which the Funds will have no interest.
 The Adviser's portfolio managers must allocate time and investment ideas across multiple accounts.
 Trades may be executed for some accounts that may adversely impact the value of securities held by other accounts.
-Conflicts of interest arise from the fact that a related person of the Adviser has an interest in a limited liability company client, similar to a general partner interest in a partnership, for which the Adviser also serves as manager.
-Conflicts of interest also arise from the fact that related persons of the Adviser serve as general partner of certain private funds the Adviser manages, and the affiliated general partner, as well as certain employees of the Adviser, including certain of the portfolio managers, own an interest in the private fund.
+Conflicts of interest arise from the fact that related persons of the Adviser serve as general partner of certain private funds the Adviser manages, and the affiliated general partner, as well as certain employees of the Adviser, including certain of the portfolio managers, own an interest in the private fund.
 The affiliated general partner receives a carried interest in distributions by the private fund.
 The Adviser and/or the investment personnel may have financial incentives to favor certain of such accounts over a Fund.
-Certain of the funds and accounts managed by the Adviser may invest in the equity securities of a particular company, while other funds and accounts managed by the Adviser may invest in the debt securities of the same company.
+Certain of the funds and accounts managed by the Adviser may invest in the equity securities of a particular company, while other funds and accounts managed by the Adviser may invest in the debt or preferred securities of the same company.
 Proprietary accounts of the Adviser or its supervised persons and other customer accounts may compete with the Funds for specific trades.
 The Adviser may buy or sell securities for a Fund that differs from securities bought or sold for other accounts and customers, although their investment objectives and policies may be similar to the Fund's.